 Permaculture illustrator, educator, mover, shaker.

 Brenna Quinlan is an illustrator and educator who strives to make the world a better place through her art and her actions.
-For the past three years she has lived a low-impact lifestyle at Melliodora, the permaculture demonstration site created by permaculture co-originator David Holmgren and his partner Su Dennett in Central Victoria, Australia.
+For the past four years she has lived a low-impact lifestyle at Melliodora, the permaculture demonstration site created by permaculture co-originator David Holmgren and his partner Su Dennett in Central Victoria, Australia.
 There they grow food, milk goats, build soil, engage with community and regenerate the land around them.

 As an illustrator, Brenna has worked with the Australian Red Cross, the Stephanie Alexander Kitchen Garden Program, Plan International, Milkwood Permaculture, the Bob Brown Foundation and the Australian Food Sovereignty Alliance, among others.

 As an educator, Brenna has taught alongside the biggest names in permaculture, including Rosemary Morrow, David Holmgren, Dan Palmer, and Hannah Moloney.
 She is part of the Formidable Vegetable teaching team for the School Permaculture Tour program run in association with Resource Smart Schools Victoria, and she regularly teaches and collaborates with Milkwood Permaculture on their various projects.

 Brenna works and lives in a passive solar tiny house at Melliodora, on Dja Dja Wurrung country.
 She acknowledges and pays her respects to the Dja Dja Wurrung people as the traditional custodians of the land, and to their Elders past, present and emerging.
 Sovereignty was never ceded.